YaleDHLab/lab-workshops/bookworm/ReadMe.md

 * `bookworm build all`

 # Build the LineChart Web Interface
-`sudo env "PATH=$PATH" bookworm build linechartGUI` `sudo mv /var/www/CongressionalData/ /var/www/html/`
+* `sudo env "PATH=$PATH" bookworm build linechartGUI` For some reason this directory ends up in the wrong place, so:
+* `sudo mv /var/www/CongressionalData/ /var/www/html/`